 Vermilion holds a dominant 100,000 net acre land position in the West Pembina Cardium resource play.
 The play is a light oil development project employing horizontal wells with multistage completions.
 We control key infrastructure including a 15,000 bbl per day oil battery that we commissioned in 2011 to process the ongoing volumes associated with the development of the play, as well as two owned and operated gas plants.

-Vermilion began actively developing the Cardium play in 2010 and through 2017 has drilled more than 200 wells.
+Vermilion began actively developing the Cardium play in 2010.
 Throughout this development cycle, we have made significant strides in improving play economics by working closely with service providers, changing completion methodology from hydrocarbon based-fractures to water-based fractures and drilling longer reach wells.
 Vermilion still holds a significant inventory of undrilled prospects in reserves and resources.

-Vermilion entered southeast Saskatchewan through the acquisition of a private company in April 2014 and we significantly expanded our position with our acquisition of Spartan Energy Corp. on May 28, 2018.
+Vermilion entered southeast Saskatchewan through the acquisition of a private company in April 2014 and we significantly expanded our position with our acquisition of Spartan Energy Corp. in May 2018.
 Our land base covers over 500,000 net acres at an average working interest of approximately 85%.
-Much like our West Pembina area in Alberta, southeast Saskatchewan provides the opportunity for multizone development.
+Much like our West Pembina area in Alberta, southeast Saskatchewan and southwest Manitoba provide the opportunity for multizone development.
 Our targets are the Mississippian Midale formation, along with the Frobisher/Alida and Ratcliffe formations.